-Refugee Rescue is the last humanitarian and professional search and rescue organization left on the Northern Shore of Lesvos
+Refugee Rescue is the only humanitarian and professional search and rescue organization on the Northern Shore of Lesvos

 Since major organizations have moved away, Refugee Rescue has constantly struggled to continue their operations.
 Since October 2017, Refugee Rescue remains as the only humanitarian and professional search and rescue left on the Northern Shore of Lesvos.

 People are still crossing the short stretch between Turkey and Lesvos every day.
 Dinghies often directly navigate towards dangerous rocks or shallows that can easily break the floor of dinghies causing them to sink or capsize.
 Smugglers often abandon groups of refugees on rocks and inaccessible beaches.
 Many boats also land on treacherous rocks and people are then stuck on small islands or other locations that are difficult to reach.
 There is no cliff rescue, no helicopter and people are often impossible to reach from land.

 Our mission is to remain active 24/7 protecting everybody fleeing war, violence and persecution and preventing more deaths at sea.
 By being human and showing compassion, we remain on the Northern Shore of Lesvos to assist people at sea and land.